 Jampa Project

-The Jampa Project assists former political prisoners who are unable to procure sufficient aid from other sources.
+The Jampa Project assists former Tibetan political prisoners who are unable to procure sufficient aid from other sources when they arrive in exile.
 The project provides basic financial aid with the aim of helping its recipients become entirely self-sufficient.
+The Project helps former Tibetan political prisoners cope with their nightmarish prison experiences and help them regain their sense of human dignity so that they may live a happier life outside prison.

-The conditions in Chinese prisons in Tibet is chilling.
+Prison condition in Tibet is brutal and inhumane.
 A wide range of torture methods are used to force “confessions” from Tibetan political prisoners, or to simply humiliate them.
-While some prisoners have managed to survive through years of this torment, many others have died.
+While some prisoners have managed to survive through years of this torment, others have died.

 When Tibetan political prisoners are finally released, the horror unfortunately does not completely end.
 The Chinese authorities deny former political prisoners equal access to employment and social services and forbid monks and nuns from re-entering their monasteries or nunneries.
 Prohibited from returning to their previous way of life, former political prisoners enter into yet another state of torment.